mxcube/mxcubecore/docs/source/dev/queue.md

 - Can be loaded on demand by the application
 - The data model is defined by a schema (JSON Schema), via Python type hints
 - The data model only contains data
-- The data model and its schema are JSON-serializable
+- The data model and its schema are JSON-serializable and hence easy to use in message passing protocols

 The new system makes it very easy to add a new collection protocol by simply adding a Python file in a certain directory (the `site_entry_path`) that is scanned when the application starts.
 The data model is also better defined and, to a certain extent, self-documenting.
 The data and the schema can easily be passed over a message queue protocol, or RPC solution.
 The user interface for the collection protocols can, in many cases, be automatically generated via the schema.
 Making it possible to add a new collection protocol without updating the user interface.

-### Creating a "dynamic" queue entry
+#### Creating a "dynamic" queue entry
 ```{attention}
 The dynamic queue entry is still beeing developed and some parts especially the `DATA_MODEL` mentioned below are subject to
 change.